Jeff Wyler, CEO, Jeff Wyler Automotive Family Inc.

 “We are beginning to make in-roads into our target audience,” Beymer said.
 “We expect to become profitable in 2014.”

-Some Ask: What Are Rules Of Game?
+Some Ask: What Are Rules

-Comet Solutions CEO Dan Meyer cited “fresh leadership and thinking in several key positions” and “more demonstrated collaboration” as reasons for hope.
+On regional optimism, Comet Solutions CEO Dan Meyer cited “fresh leadership and thinking in several key positions” and “more demonstrated collaboration” as reasons for hope.

 “We seem to have more confidence and are thinking about growth once again,” he said.